slatedocs/slate/source/includes/_payouts.md

 ### 3. Choose the best tool for you

-There are two ways you can make large number of payouts:
+There are two ways you can make a large number of payouts:

 * *Batch payments.* Prepare CSV file and upload this using our Batch Payments tool: [https://transferwise.com/batch](https://transferwise.com/batch)